isamAhm/skiphire-redesign/README.md

 ## My Process

 1. **User Experience Research:**
-   I identified pain points and opportunities for improvement in the original design.
+   I identified pain points and opportunities for improvement in the original design even tho the given design is good.

 2. **Inspiration & Ideation:**
    I explored modern web design trends and gathered inspiration to inform the new direction.